Use of CBD for Inflammation: Breakdown of Current Evidence

 Before we dive into the specifics of CBD as a natural anti-inflammatory, let’s first walk through the basics of inflammation.
 There are two forms: acute and chronic.

 Chronic or low-level inflammation is what you have to watch out for.
-Chronic inflammation is often seen in folks who are sedentary and/or obese, and people with lasting infections or abnormal immune responses.
-Because it causes our immune system to go into overdrive for prolonged periods of time, low-level/chronic inflammation deteriorates our arteries and organs.
+Chronic inflammation is often seen in folks who are sedentary and obese, and people with lasting infections or abnormal immune responses.
+Because it causes our immune system to go into overdrive for prolonged periods, low-level/chronic inflammation deteriorates our arteries and organs.
 It also hinders the natural absorption of nutrients.
 This type of inflammation is known to creep up on people and is a culprit in a host of diseases and cancers.

 Chronic inflammation can lead to heart disease, uncontrolled hypertension, diabetes, arthritis, tangled proteins that spread Alzheimer’s, MS, and even depression to some extent.
 The overwhelming amount of research connecting inflammation and cancer is also widely accepted.